 The Department of Civil Engineering is involved with many areas of research and has access to impressive research facilities including the Earthquake Engineering Research Facility located on campus.
 Areas of research within the department include:

-Current structural research at UBC includes analytical and experimental work in seismic engineering; mechanical properties and reliability of concrete, timber, and fiber-reinforced concrete structures; laboratory investigations of structural steel and structural concrete behavior; numerical analysis of continua, expert systems and computer graphics.
+- Current structural research at UBC includes analytical and experimental work in seismic engineering; mechanical properties and reliability of concrete, timber, and fiber-reinforced concrete structures; laboratory investigations of structural steel and structural concrete behaviour; numerical analysis of continua, expert systems and computer graphics.

 Minors & Dual Degrees